RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 ![On the left we have memory graph of 8B model with no recomputation, and on the right is the same model with selective recomputation.](Notes%20form%20Ultrascale%20Playbook/image.png)

-On the left we have memory graph of 8B model with no recomputation, and on the right is the same model with selective recomputation.
+On the left, we have memory graph of 8B model with no recomputation, and on the right is the same model with selective recomputation.

 Unfortunately, activations still have a linear dependence on the batch size, and all our profiles in the bar plots above were using batch_size = 1, so as we move to larger batch sizes this might become an issue again.
 Fortunately, we have a second tool in our box - **gradient accumulation** to the rescue!

 ## Gradient accumulation

-Batch sizes can get huge, so we divide batches into micro batches, compute forward and backward for each micro batch and the either sum or mean the grads.
+Batch sizes can get huge, so we divide batches into micro batches, compute forward and backward for each micro batch and either sum or mean the grads.

 1. **Forward/Backward 1:** Process Micro-batch #1 → Compute gradients → **Store them** in the `.grad` buffer.
 2. **Forward/Backward 2:** Process Micro-batch #2 → Compute gradients → **Add them** to the existing gradients in the buffer.